carpentries-incubator/pangenomics/_episodes/06-pangolin.md

 > How can you use this information?
 > > ## Solution
 > > The RGPs are genomic islands, plasmid and regions that have been lost in multiple strains and the spots of insertions are groups of RGPs.
-> > Those analysis are usefult to study the dinamic of gene turnover of large regions in bacterial genomes.
-Then, spots of the same pangenome can be compared and if we compare the different metrics together we can stablished the dynamic.
+> > Those analysis are useful to study the dynamic of gene turnover of large regions in bacterial genomes.
+Then, spots of the same pangenome can be compared and if we compare the different metrics together we can stablish the dynamic.
 > {: .solution}
 {: .discussion}